ninchat/ninchat-api/api.md

 			"2015-06-19": null
 		}

+	It's enabled by default.
 The "timezone" and "week" properties are mandatory.
 (Nulls at the end of the week may be omitted.)
 Month and day numbers in "annual" and "exceptions" must be zero-padded.

 	Time zone may be anything found in the
 	[IANA time zone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).